viknsagit/Telegram.Bot.AttributeCommands/README.md

 #### `ReplyCommandAttribute`

-The `ReplyCommandAttribute` is used to indicate methods as reply commands.
+Utilize the `ReplyCommandAttribute` to indicate methods as reply commands.

 ```csharp
 [ReplyCommand("your_reply_command")]